This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 The Hackettstown site hosts more than 1,500 guests at its annual Boo Bash—offering trick-or-treaters shopping bags ready to be filled at themed booths created by teams of employees—and also sponsors a local Halloween parade and costume contest.

-For Wood, who will observe her second Halloween at the chocolate maker this year, the event reflects the company’s colorful culture: "We honor the role that our people play in our business, and we see HR as custodians of our culture."
+For Wood, the event reflects the company’s colorful culture: "We honor the role that our people play in our business, and we see HR as custodians of our culture."

 It’s a workplace that breeds loyalty rarely seen these days in corporate America.
 Wood points out that 12 percent of Mars Chocolate North America’s 4,000 employees have been with the company for 12 or more years.
 "It’s not unusual to see that kind of tenure," she says, adding that many families have been represented in the company’s workforce for several generations.